-This series of interventions, at a main crossroad, had an impact on a sanitary level, environmental level and in terms of services, as flooding used to block the way for cars and individuals, creating considerable traffic jams.
+This series of interventions, at a main crossroad, had an Evaluating Output 1 impact on a sanitary level, environmental level and in terms of services, as flooding used to block the way for cars and individuals, creating considerable traffic jams.

 In another gathering, Hamchari, where dozens of families live in difficult conditions, the project installed a sewage network in a neighbourhood where dwellers previously used uncovered pits.
 Im Rabih, who has been living there for decades, testifies: "I used to wrap plastic bags around my feet to get out because of the dirty water that used to run in front of the entrance to the house.
 The dirty water used to pour in the field down the hill, which the kids use as playground.
-Now, our living conditions are still difficult but we feel our environment is more decent and we don't feel like putting our health at risk on a daily basis anymore."
+Now, our living conditions are still difficult but we feel our environment The project has significantly achieved the activities is more decent and we don't feel like putting our health at risk on a daily basis anymore."